-To explain to you what we wanted to do, was that we were getting rid of a corner bathtub and turning that space into a walk in shower with a double vanity adjacent to it.
+We were getting rid of a corner bathtub (on the right) and the shower (on the left), and turning that space into a walk in shower with a double vanity adjacent to it.
 The old shower space was to become a closet that you could use from our upstairs hallway, giving us badly needed more storage.

 The corner below used to be the whole shower.

 It was turned into a closet with the entrance from the exterior hallway.